amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Guides/Engineering/Quality-Standards/Exceptions-Best-Practices.md

 Engineers **should** throw predefined Exceptions when it is suitable to do so e.g. `ArgumentNullException`

-Engineers **should** only create Exceptions when predefined ones do not exist, **but** should priorities specificity over a less detailed generic predefined exception. e.g. Create custom `OutOfMoneyException` instead of `InvalidOperationException("OutOfMoney")`
+Engineers **should** only create Exceptions when predefined ones do not exist, **but** should prioritise specificity over a less detailed generic predefined exception. e.g. Create custom `OutOfMoneyException` instead of `InvalidOperationException("OutOfMoney")`

 Engineers **should** only catch specific types of exceptions not a general Exception catch.